-- ► A specific adaptation for contracts with direct participation features (the variable fee approach) - ► A simplified approach (the premium allocation approach) mainly for short-duration contracts
+- A specific adaptation for contracts with direct participation features (the variable fee approach) - · A simplified approach (the premium allocation approach) mainly for short-duration contracts

-IFRS 17 is effective for reporting periods beginning on or after 1 January 2021, with comparative figures required.
+IFRS 17 is effective for reporting periods beginning on or after 1 January 2023, with comparative figures required.
 Early application is permitted, provided the entity also applies IFRS 9 and IFRS 15 on or before the date it first applies IFRS 17.
-This standard is not applicable to the Company.